DeterminateSystems/nix-installer/README.md

 error: cannot connect to '$USER@$HOST'
 ```

+The way MacOS populates the `PATH` environment differs from other environments. ([Some background](https://gist.github.com/Linerre/f11ad4a6a934dcf01ee8415c9457e7b2)).

 There are two possible workarounds for this:

 * **(Preferred)** Update the remote builder URL to include the `remote-program` parameter pointing to `nix-store`.
 For example:
   ```bash
   nix store ping --store "ssh://$USER@$HOST?remote-program=/nix/var/nix/profiles/default/bin/nix-store"
   ```
+  If you are unsure where the `nix-store` binary is located, run `which nix-store` on the remote.
 * Update `/etc/zshenv` on the remote so that `zsh` populates the Nix path for every shell, even those that are neither *interactive* or *login*:
   ```bash
   # Nix